ufcg-lsd/saps-dashboard/README.md

 }
 ```

 - [SAPS Scripts](/public/dashboardApp.js) to make available new versions of the algorithms, for the three steps of the SAPS workflow (input downloading, preprocessing and processing).
 Any new algorithm should be packed as a docker image.
-See below example on how to specify the algorithms:
+See below an example on how to specify the algorithms:

 ```javascript
 let scriptsTags =